Duration

 Promptly follow up with volunteer and program inquiries.

-Collect, track program statistics, and enter program/volunteer data into Salesforce.
+Collect, track program statistics, and enter program/volunteer data into the database.

 Requirements